Rachael loves to watch TV on streaming sites. She reviews TV shows with attention to themes, tropes, and character development.

 Sometimes, ignoring them might be the best policy, to save your sanity.
 Confrontation may result in a nightmarish, circular argument, or them wrongfully calling you the bully or harasser.
 It could lead to them bullying or harassing you.
 If you ignore them, you're exercising positive reinforcement.
 Attention is a reward, and you show that only people who meet standards of decency deserve your attention.

 When should you confront someone?
 If they're going beyond simply having an opinion on the internet, into the world of death threats, harassment, and stalking.
 This website, Privacy Rights, has some good information about how to deal with those issues.
 Check to see if the person is in violation of the site's terms of service.
-Usually, stalking, harassment, cyber bullying, and doxing (making private information about a targeted individual public) are against most website's policies.
+Usually, stalking, harassment, cyberbullying, and doxing (making private information about a targeted individual public) are against most websites' policies.
 You don't have to put up with that, it may be illegal in some cases, and at the very least it should get them banned.

 Similarly, always call out toxic fans in the world outside the internet.
 Conventions are a great place to speak out about the conduct that you find unacceptable regarding fandom.
 Conventions aim to be safe for all participants to have fun.
 If someone is being very rude or negative, they're likely to be kicked out.
 You don't have to fight them, simply tell convention staff or security about the person's behavior.
-When going to a convention, it helps to read their policy on harassment online.
+When going to a convention, it helps to read their policy on harassment.
 That way, if an incident occurs, you will be able to point to how the person's conduct is a violation of the convention's policy.
 Conventions usually have rules against sexual harassment, threats, and any aggressive or unruly behavior, and staff take misconduct very seriously.

 I don't think so.
-You can simply say, yes, I'm a fan of that too, not all of us are like that.
+You can simply say, "Yes, I'm a fan of that too, not all of us are like that."
 And in most fandoms, the majority of fans are actually really great people.
 They just don't get any attention from the media and on social media for being nice.
 But the more you advocate for yourself, the more you will help other people see the positive side of your fandom.

-Fandom is simply when a community forms around shared liking of something.
+Fandom is simply when a community forms around a shared liking of something.
 Toxic fandom is when this becomes a bad thing, which can happen in a myriad of ways.
 Usually, toxic fandom involves not just obsessiveness, but becoming a danger to others in some way, or just really mean and intolerant toward people the toxic fans disagree with.

 Everything that has fans, has toxic fans.
-But some things seem to have more toxic fans, or more cases where toxic fans acted out, than others.
+But some things seem to have more toxic fans or more cases where toxic fans acted out than others.
 This has to do with the kinds of people the fictional work in question attracts.
 Harry Potter attracts misfits who want to feel special, different from society.
 Rick & Morty attracts people who think they're smarter than everyone else.
 These aren't bad fictional works, and the fiction's creator isn't to blame for how fans act.
 But certain works of fiction can have characteristics that ignite toxic fandom flames.
-Having a likeable asshole character, for example, makes certain fans identify with that character as an excuse for their own asshole behavior.
+Having a likable asshole character, for example, makes certain fans identify with that character as an excuse for their own asshole behavior.